uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Astronomy Librarian Lee Robbins

 Lee Robbins works hard to make that [Astronomy Library](#mp-common-rooms) a valuable resource.
-The associated [website](http://www.astro.utoronto.ca/AALibrary/) is an excellent place to find quick links to online astronomical resources and her [Astronomy Reference Reccommendations]
+The associated [website](http://www.astro.utoronto.ca/AALibrary/) is an excellent place to find quick links to online astronomical resources and her [Astronomy Reference Recommendations](http://www.astro.utoronto.ca/AALibrary/recommendations.html) is an excellent place to find introductory texts for those diving into new fields.

 #### TA Admin and Observatory Director Michael Williams